Quick answer

 Best Redraw Logic for Real Players

-| If your first keeper looks like... | Use the redraw to look for... | Why this is the safer stop line |
+| If your first pull looks like... | Use redraw to look for... | Why this is the safer stop |

 |---|---|---|

-| Metal Wing or another premium ranged carry | Whip, spear, claw, or sword coverage | You avoid doubling down on one comfort lane and get a second job style for story and swaps. |
+| Metal Wing, Metal Slime Sword, or another premium carry | Whip, spear, claw, or sword damage | You avoid doubling the same comfort role and get a second style for story and swaps. |

-| Ice Staff or another magic-first opener | Physical redraw coverage such as Queen's Whip, Flame Sword, or Crystal Claw | A mixed opener gives the account a cleaner answer when one lane feels awkward in the next stage. |
+| Ice Staff or another magic-first opener | A different lane such as Queen's Whip, Flame Sword, or Crystal Claw | A mixed opener gives the account a cleaner answer when the first weapon feels awkward in the next stage. |

 | A merely decent first pull | The redraw weapon you can actually clear with confidently | The redraw can become the true account anchor if the normal reroll result is only “fine.” |

-| No strong first pull at all | Do not let the redraw trick you into keeping a dead account | The redraw is powerful, but it should not excuse a weak overall start with no real premium upside. |
+| No strong first pull at all | Do not let the redraw trick you into keeping a weak account | The redraw is powerful, but it should not excuse a weak overall start with no real premium upside. |

-What to Pick From the Current Redraw Pool
+What to Pick From the Redraw Pool

 Lowest-regret all-rounder